 With NASA astronaut Shane Kimbrough monitoring aboard the International Space Station, a SpaceX cargo Dragon spacecraft undocked from the International Docking Adapter on the station’s space-facing port of the Harmony module at 10:45 a.m.
-EDT.
+EDT on July 8.

-Dragon will fire its thrusters to move a safe distance from the space station during the next 36 hours.
-On Friday, July 9, Dragon will conduct a deorbit burn to begin its re-entry sequence into Earth’s atmosphere.
-Dragon is expected to splash down at approximately 11:29 p.m. in the Gulf of Mexico near Tallahassee, Florida.
-The splashdown will not be broadcast.
+Dragon fired its thrusters to move a safe distance from the space station during the next 36 hours.
+On Friday, July 9, Dragon conducted a deorbit burn to begin its re-entry sequence into Earth’s atmosphere.
+Dragon splashed down at approximately 11:29 p.m. in the Gulf of Mexico near Tallahassee, Florida.
+The splashdown was not broadcast.

 Dragon launched June 3 on a SpaceX Falcon 9 rocket from Launch Complex 39A at Kennedy, arriving at the station a little less than 16 hours later.
 The spacecraft delivered more than 7,300 pounds of research investigations, crew supplies, and vehicle hardware to the orbiting outpost.
 Dragon’s external cargo “trunk” carried six new ISS Roll-Out Solar Arrays (iROSAs), two of which Expedition 65 crew members Kimbrough and Thomas Pesquet, an ESA (European Space Agency) astronaut, installed during three spacewalks June 16, 20, and 25.

 Some of the scientific investigations Dragon returned to Earth include:

 - Lyophilization-2 examines how gravity affects freeze-dried materials and could result in improved freeze-drying processes for pharmaceutical and other industries.
 Freeze-drying also has potential use for long-term storage of medications and other resources on future exploration missions.